adrianratnapala/tpl00-lambda/README.md

 ## Typing

-FIX: In the code use `first` and `prior` instead of `master`.

-Even though we don't even do any computation yet, it's possible to define a meaningful and type system.
-Or language only has variables, but if one of them is used as a function, then we know it is a function, and so-on.
+Even though we don't even do any computation yet, we can define a meaningful type system.
+Or language only has variables, but if one of them is used, we know is a function of something, this is type information.
 With the `--type` argument, `lambda` will infer print out such types.
 For example:

         >>$ b/lambda --type
         >>> x y